How Much Do UX Designers Make? UX/UI Salary Report (2022 Update)

 However, major career changes don’t happen overnight.
 Employers in any industry can be hesitant to extend offers, even to extremely qualified entry-level candidates.
 As such, landing your first UX/UI position can be tricky.
 But tricky does not mean impossible!

 There are many different ways to break into UX design.
 At Avocademy, we’ve found that consistent, focused effort works.
-With the help of a UX mentorship program or UX bootcamp, students land an entry-level UX job within seven months to a year.
-Our Avocademy mentees often go on to earn salaries between $75,000 - $100,000, significantly boosting their income in a short timeframe.
+With the help of a UX mentorship program or UX bootcamp, students land an entry-level UX job within eight months to a year.
+Our Avocademy students often go on to earn salaries between $51,000 - $210,000, doubling their income in a short timeframe.

 Ready to Make the Leap?
 Schedule a Free Mentorship Call!